radiodevops/iptu/README.md

    cd week09  # For database management
    # OR
    cd week10  # For system administration
+   # OR
+   cd week11  # For Linux command reference
    ```

 3. Follow the instructions in the respective README.md files for each week.